asimlqt/unity-lens-php/README.md

 ## Usage

-You either open the dashboard and click the php icon at the bottom or you can go directly to the php lens by holding down the Super (windows/cmd) key and pressing P.
+You can either open the dashboard and click the php icon at the bottom or you can go directly to the php lens by holding down the Super (windows/cmd) key and pressing P.